I’m so pleased we met. I love you. I can’t wait to see you. I’ve scheduled a flight for next month.

 Methodology

-FTC Data: As the FTC doesn’t provide state-by-state figures for romance scams (as it is a subcategory of imposter scams), we calculate the percentage of overall imposter scams that relate to romance scams based on the total figures available.
-For Q1, Q2, and Q3 of 2023, this was 7.18 percent.
+FTC Data: The FTC doesn’t provide state-by-state figures for romance scams (it is a subcategory of imposter scams).
+We calculate the percentage of overall imposter scams that relate to romance scams based on the total figures available.
+For Q1, Q2, and Q3 of 2024, this was 6.79 percent.
 The FTC does provide a median loss for romance scams per quarter which was applied to the figures we derived from the imposter scams.

 https://public.tableau.com/app/profile/federal.trade.commission/viz/FraudReports/FraudFacts

 AARP Data: Data categorized as “Online Dating Scams” or “Online Relationship Scams”.
 Help may be provided or cases may be referred to local law enforcement.
-It does appear that AARP may have changed the way it now reports on online dating scams, which may provide a reason as to why figures have dropped so drastically.
+It does appear that AARP may have changed the way it now reports on online dating scams, which may provide a reason as to why figures have increased again so drastically after dropping so significantly from 2022 to 2023.

 When discussing the overall figures for the IC3 and FTC, figures may be higher than the total of all the states included in our study.
 This is due to our study only featuring the 50 states plus the District of Columbia and Puerto Rico.
 The IC3 and FTC include other areas, e.g. the U.S. Virgin Islands and American Samoa.
 Some cases don’t have location data so aren’t assigned to a specific state.